 We never travel without travel insurance and in a post-COVID World, this has never been more important.
 We have used our travel insurance on four continents including being airlifted out of the Amazon when Dave broke his back.
 We have several articles highlighting the importance of travel insurance that you can read below.
-But the best advice we can give is to call your company before you fly to ask about restrictions, what is includes, how much your deductible is and what activities you are allowed to do on your vacation.
+But the best advice we can give is to call your company before you fly to ask about restrictions, what it includes, how much your deductible is, and what activities you are allowed to do on your vacation.

 31. Ear Plugs

 These may seem obvious, but I cannot tell you how many times I’ve forgotten my earplugs.
 Or I have forgotten to keep them on me while riding on a bus or train.
 If you don’t want to sleep with music, make sure you pack earplugs.
 When backpacking around the world on a budget, you will be staying in some pretty loud hotels (say someone snoring next door?) and earplugs are a must for any world traveler.
 Get them on Amazon

 We now also use a white noise app and listen to the sound of a fan or ocean waves to rock us to sleep.
 It drowns out thumping music and loud neighbors.

 I know what you are thinking.
 But I have a flashlight on my phone!
 That is true, but a headlamp is a must for hiking, camping, or even doing astral photography.
 It is more powerful than your phone light and it is hands-free so you can wear it on your head and get all your tasks done.
 We like to invest in a high-quality headlamp for optimal lighting and this Black Diamond headlamp is also rechargeable by USB.
 Read our tips for camping: 25 Camping Tips and Hacks for Happy Campers